halostatue/kx/README.md

 - `kx uninstall VERSION`: Uninstalls the given release version
 - `kx use VERSION`: Uses the given version for this shell
 - `kx shell VERSION`: Uses the given version for this shell
+- `kx source VERSION`: Prints the script to load for this version
 - `kx default VERSION|--clear`: Manages the default Elixir version
 - `kx doctor`: Checks whether kx can be used
 - `kx self update`: Downloads and Updates kx